|Semester 1, 2020 Online|

 The course objectives define the student learning outcomes for a course.
 On completion of the course, students should be able to:

-- discuss and appraise the recent advances in composite materials, constituent materials of composites, and composite manufacturing processes;
+- research and communicate the recent advances in composite materials, constituent materials of composites, and composite manufacturing processes;

-- perform analyses of the mechanical properties of composite materials;
+- evaluate the mechanical properties of composite materials;

-- perform analyses on orthotropic lamina and laminates;
+- analyse the properties of orthotropic lamina and laminates;

-- discuss failure mechanics and hygrothermal behaviour and evaluate the strength of composites and the fatigue life of composite materials;
+- examine failure mechanics and predict the strength and the fatigue life of composite materials;

-- discuss and appraise experimental techniques used for composite property evaluation and damage inspections;
+- identify and compare experimental techniques used for composite property evaluation and damage inspections;

 - identify and design composite materials and structures in various engineering applications.